|Nutritional Guidelines (per serving)|

-- Serve the chicken divan over hot buttered noodles or pasta.
+Serve the chicken divan over hot buttered noodles, rice, or pasta.

 - If you are cooking the chicken for this recipe, you may want to choose to poach it.
 Place 3 to 4 chicken breast halves in a large saucepan.
 Cover with cold water to a depth of about 1 inch above the chicken.
 Remove the chicken from the pan and bring the cold water to a boil over high heat.
 Return the chicken to the pan and add 1 teaspoon of kosher salt.
 Turn the heat down to the lowest settings and simmer for 18 to 20 minutes, or until the chicken is fully cooked.

 - This recipe can be doubled but if it becomes too thick, add a little chicken broth.